martinkearn/AI-Services-Workshop/Bots/Bots-Lab.md

 # Bots
-Bots are a new type of App.
-One which fundamentally changes we the way we interact with our devices.
-Bots will lead to a world where we are using natural language to interact with device and services.
-Microsoft are investing heavily in bots with the Microsoft Bot Framework and Azure Bot Service.
-In this talk we'll look at what a bot is, design patterns for bots and the Microsoft Bot Framework which lets you write a single bot that is published to multiple social channels such as Skype, Facebook and Slack.

-In this lab you'll be creating your very own chatbot which is publically accessible and that can understand users using Microsoft Cognitive Services.
+In this lab you'll be creating your very own chatbot which is publically accessible and that can understand users using Microsoft Cognitive Services such as LUIS.

 You will be building a Hospital Bed Booking Bot - that helps hospital staff find and allocate free beds to patients.
 They will also be to discover which patients are being discharged from the hospital.